How to Measure SEO Success: The Metrics That Actually Matter

 You shipped a new landing page.
 Wrote three blog posts.
 Fixed some crawl errors.
 But here's the question nobody wants to ask: is any of it working?

-Most founders check their Google Analytics once a month, see a number that's higher than last month, and call it a win.
-That's not measuring SEO.
-That's hoping for the best.
+I used to check Google Analytics once a month, see a number that was higher than last month, and call it a win.
+Felt productive.
+Wasn't measuring anything.

-Real SEO measurement means tracking the metrics that connect to revenue.
+Real SEO measurement means tracking the stuff that connects to revenue.
 Not impressions.
 Not "potential reach."
-Actual outcomes that affect your bottom line.
+Actual outcomes that affect whether your business survives.

 The standard SEO report includes 47 charts, a dozen pie graphs, and approximately zero insights you can act on.
-It shows you that organic traffic went up 12% but fails to mention that conversions dropped.
+I've been handed these reports.
+I've made these reports.
+They show organic traffic went up 12% but fail to mention that conversions dropped.

-This happens because agencies and tools optimize for impressive-looking dashboards.
-More charts equals more value, right?
+Agencies and tools optimize for impressive-looking dashboards.
+More charts feels like more value.
+It isn't.

-Wrong.
 You need five to seven metrics that directly tie to business outcomes.
-Everything else is noise.
+Everything else is noise that makes you feel busy while accomplishing nothing.

-The shift in 2025 is from volume-based metrics (more traffic!) to value-based KPIs (more revenue from organic search).
+The shift in 2025 is from volume to value.
 If you can't draw a line from a metric to money, it probably doesn't belong in your weekly review.

 Start with the basics.
 In Google Analytics 4, check your organic search sessions and users.
 But don't stop at the top-line number.